Integrability for the spectrum of Jordanian AdS/CFT: The spectrum from the Baxter equation

 \subsection{The most general 2-parameter deformation}

 In section \ref{sec:qas} we compared different deformations that correspond to having different nontrivial coefficients in the transfer matrix.
-Here we briefly discuss one case not included there -- namely, when the leading and subleading coefficients are \textit{both} fixed to generic values.
-While it is not yet clear how to actually build the corresponding deformed spin chain, let us explore here what happens to the $Q$-functions.
+Here we briefly discuss one case not included there; namely, when the leading and subleading coefficients are \textit{both} fixed to generic values.
+While we do not consider the corresponding deformed spin chain here, we will explore what happens to the $Q$-functions under the analytic regularity condition.